The rich are getting richer, the poor are getting poorer, and the middle class is getting screwed. Daniel Hoffman

 Catherine Rampell provides some great info on this topic

-More evidence that the divide between rich and poor grows.
+More evidence that the divide between wealthy and poor grows.
 In December 2008, 22.9 percent of the unemployed had been out of work for at least 27 weeks.
 A year later, that portion rose to 39.8 percent.
-That translates to having about 4 percent of the total civilian work force categorized as long-term unemployed.
+That translates to having about 4 percent of the total civilian work force categorised as long-term unemployed.

 The average person who was unemployed in December had been out of work for 29.1 weeks.
 By contrast, when the recession began two years earlier, the average unemployed person had been out of work for 16.5 weeks.
 Full Story

-The divide between rich and poor grows; the underclass or the undeserving poor are growing as a class and many of those that are being pushed into this group are individuals who formerly belonged to the middle class.
-Given that unemployment is going to remain high for awhile, it appears that this trend will continue for sometime.
-In many cases this could have been avoided if these individuals had chosen to live 1-2 standards below their means and put the money they saved into good investments.
-For example high dividend yielding stocks or invested some of this money in bullion, high quality technology, commodities based stocks, etc. Instead many of these individuals chose to live a lifestyle that was several levels above what they could afford and now sadly they are paying the price for their lack of foresight.
+The divide between rich and poor grows; the underclass or the undeserving poor are growing as a class, and many of those that are being pushed into this group are individuals who formerly belonged to the middle class.
+Given that unemployment is going to remain high for awhile, it appears that this trend will continue for some time.
+In many cases, this could have been avoided if these individuals had chosen to live 1-2 standards below their means and put the money they saved into safe investments.
+For example high dividend yielding stocks or invested some of this money in bullion, high-quality technology, commodities based stocks, etc. Instead many of these individuals chose to live a lifestyle that was several levels above what they could afford, and now sadly they are paying the price for their lack of foresight.
 However, it would be wrong to lump everyone into this category.

 Other interesting Articles